Barefoot Plyometrics and Running

-When performed properly plyometrics are a powerful tool, helping athletes increase their speed and jumping power.
-Sadly, too many individuals do not follow a well planned periodization model and jump right into plyos without the proper know-how.
+When performed properly plyometrics is a powerful tool, helping athletes increase their speed and jumping power.
+Sadly, too many individuals do not follow a well-planned periodization model and jump right into plyos without the proper know-how.
 It is always good to get a second pair of eyes (coach or competent friend) and even a slow-motion camera to record and evaluate your form.
 It is very easy to injure oneself while doing plyometric training….big benefits but big risks.

 Rules of Lower Body Plyometric Training (PT):